Creating, modifying, and managing Printer Pools

-In BarTender 2019, you can create Printer Pools to control user access to License Partitions.
+In BarTender 2019 and later, you can create Printer Pools to control user access to License Partitions.
 If you're not familiar with the basics of Printer Pools and where to find them, please see this article: What are Printer Pools?

 By default, your license will have one Printer Pool named "Printer Pool #1" linked to a default License Partition with permissions to allow everyone to use it.